Friday, May 26th and Friday, June 16th the Law Library will be closed for Passport Fairs.

-The Borrowing privileges of a Borrower who fails to pay the overdue fine at the time the item is returned shall be suspended until the fine is paid.
-A $5 billing charge shall be added to the fines not paid in full at the time the overdue item is returned, and a physical statement will be mailed.
+The Borrowing privileges of a Borrower who fails to pay overdue fines in excess of $20 at the time the item is returned shall be suspended until the fine is paid.
+A $5 billing charge shall be added to fines over $20 not paid in full at the time the overdue item is returned, and a physical statement will be mailed.
 For patrons owing less than $20, courtesy email statements of the fines owed will be emailed periodically as a reminder of the amount owed.

 8. Where to return material.
 All material must be checked in by Library personnel to insure proper credit.
 Items must be left in the place designated “Return Books Here” located on the circulation counter at the front of the library.
 Items may not be left outside the Library or in any other location.
 Material returned by mail will be deemed returned the day it is received by the Library.